 Abbie then became a regular on the crime drama series Wildside, winning a 1999 Young Actor's Award from the Australian Film Institute.
 Meanwhile, her parents had divorced, so at 16, she moved to the nearby city of Newcastle, where she shared a warehouse apartment with an artist.

 An avid traveler, Abbie spent her 18th birthday alone on a hill in northern Italy, writing in her journal and thinking.
 After trekking through Europe and the U.S. for six months, she ran out of money and returned to Australia to work.

 Her film debut was in The Monkey's Mask (2000), starring Kelly McGillis.
 Cornish landed a regular role on another Australian series, Outriders (2001), about a group of teenagers who ride horses.
 Her next motion picture was Horseplay (2003), a comedy about a horse trainer.

-For her work as a runaway teenager in Somersault (2004), Cornish won several awards, including Best Actress awards from both the Australian Film Institute and the Film Critics Circle of Australia.
+For her work as a runaway teenager in Somersault (2004), Abbie won several awards, including Best Actress awards from both the Australian Film Institute and the Film Critics Circle of Australia.